jasongraham/oldblog/_posts/2010-01-06-howto_setup_sheeva_plug.markdown

 PermitRootLogin no
 {% endhighlight %}

 Remotely logging in to the server can now only be done through the new user, and root commands and functionality are preserved through sudo.
-For added security, [use ssh keys] rather than passwords, and move sshd to a non-standard port.
+For added security, [use ssh keys] rather than passwords, and / or move sshd to a non-standard port.

 ---
 ### Install Additional Software ### {#install_additional_software}